LuudJanssen/next-locale-router/README.md

 This package solves these problems by exposing Express middleware to route these use cases in the desired way.

 > Note: This package uses hacks that change Next.js internals to make this work.
-It's pretty well tested, but it's important to note that we require you to pin your Next.js version to version 10.2.0 in order for this to work.
+It's pretty well tested, but it's important to note that we only support Next.js version 10.2.0.
 If you use any other version, we can't guarentee routing will work.

 ## Usage